⚡ Open-Source Licenses

 Wilmington, Delaware, United States

-A permissive software license that allows commercial use and does not require source code to be disclosed.
+A permissive software license that allows use, modification, distribution, and commercial use without requiring source code disclosure.

 5